Maudihan: Maudihan Village

 Maudihan is surrounded by cultivated lands from all directions.
 In east it has boundary with Sone River.
-August to November this village will be surrounded by green paddy crops.
+From August to November this village is surrounded by green paddy crops.
 During wheat season this village can be found in between wheat fields.
 Such a picturesque and scenic village is rare and Maudihan holds its glory to represent it.
-Village was founded by four brothers who migrated from Baisadih village near Piro.
+The village was founded by four brothers who migrated from Baisadih village near Piro.
 They founded the village along with other caste and community people.
 Every inch of the land of this village is cultivated land.
 Soil of land is so soft that you can take a roll over on land when it is ploughed.

 Geography

 Maudihan is located at 24°59′53″N 84°14′47″E on global map.
-Its around 335 ft above sea level.
+It's around 335 ft above sea level.
 Village is on Dehri-Patna road or more precisely on Dehri-Bikramganj via Nasariganj SH-15 road.
 From main road this village is connected through concrete road at Dhelabag Lock and at Ayar Kotha.
 Railway connectivity for this village is at Dehri-On-Sone.
 In eastern side Sone canal (Arrah line) flows.
 Sone river bank is around 4 km from the village.
 Village has orchards in its eastern parts.

 Some of the major trees which can be found in this village are Mango, Seesam, eucalyptus, Siris or Shireesh (Albizia lebbeck), Mahua, Neem, Bamboo etc. Village has a road (muddy road which starts from eastern end passes through the village and comes out in U shape.
 Village roads are covered with mango trees.